alertmanager/alert_manager/README.md

 	- Final release for Splunk Apptitude submission

 ## Changelog
+- **2020-08-14** my2ndhead
+	- Improved config replication of alert_manager.conf in a SHC
+	- Fixed a bug where incidents are not closed after TTL https://github.com/alertmanager/alert_manager/pull/273
 - **2020-08-13** my2ndhead
 	- Allow the integration of custom reports
 	- Added direct link (alert_manager_link) to email templates
 	- Fixed a bug where the false_positive_resolved status is marked as internal_only
 	- Added support for private alerts